review№ 14 · Issue 47· 7 min read

 Here's what you're looking at if you decide to upgrade.
 Prices are based on Writesonic's current published rates and may change (Writesonic has adjusted pricing multiple times since 2023, which is worth knowing before you commit to a long-term plan).

-Plan Monthly Price Words/Month Model Users Key Features
+Plan Monthly Price AI Articles/Month Key Features

-Free $0 10,000 GPT-3.5 1 Templates, Chatsonic (limited), 1 brand voice
+Free $0 1 Templates, 3 Chatsonic generations, 1 site audit

 Prices shown are for annual billing.
 Monthly billing is higher.